Uzwername/base-react-webpack-config/README.md

 Also, initially one or more (depending on environment) test in E2E fail & ESLint shows 2 warnings on compile which is left as-is for guidance & demonstration.

+Warnings about unknown attribute :global() in scss are preserved in order to show that CSS modules are used & remind that :global() is not actually a cool thing to use.
+In the particular case of index.scss they were used as a workaround.

 # Additional Info

-It is reccomendable to run `npm run dev` & `npm run test` in parallel since it will play nice together with E2E testing.
++ It is reccomendable to run `npm run dev` & `npm run test` in parallel since it will play nice together with E2E testing.

++ In src -> index -> markup -> index_template.dev.html there might be found content inside the `<div id="app">`.

+The reason for that is that since this set-up is intended for client-side rendering, it might happen that JS in user's browser is disabled.
+Hence, nothing will be rendered.

+In order to prevent this situation, this additional HTML content is added.
+It will be displayed in such a situations and automatically deleted by React otherwise.

+However, since it is not needed in 100% of cases (for instance, there's no such a probability if you develop a Chrome plug-in), it is left only in dev version of the HTML template.
+The dev version doesn't contain it.
+So, one should customize this content as needed if necessary **and then copy the content to index_template.prod.html.
+Otherwise, the content will not be included in production build.**

+**Corresponding CSS of the element  will actually leak to production build if not deleted or commented out**.